 The Area Commissions on Transportation (ACTs) are advisory bodies to the Oregon Transportation Commission (OTC) primarily for providing recommendations on funding of Modernization transportation projects.
 All five governmental entities represented on the CAMPO Policy Board are also members of the Area Commission on Transportation.
 This cross-membership facilitates communication and coordination between the two bodies.
 The MPO informs the Cascades West Area Commission on Transportation (CWACT) of its transportation planning and programming activities.
-For the 2024-2027 MTIP, CAMPO updated the CWACT on selected projects at the April, 2023 meeting.
-The draft MTIP was reviewed at the June 2023 meeting.
+For the 2024-2027 MTIP, CAMPO updated the CWACT on selected projects at the April 2023 meeting.